-PART D - INTANGIBLE PERSONAL PROPERTY [Stocks, bonds, certificates of deposit, etc See instructions] (If you have nothing to report, write "none , I BUSINESS ENTITY TO WHICH THE PROPERTY RELATES TIPE OF INTANGIBLE Di DSINESS ENTITY TO WHI ON THE PROPERTY RELATES PART E - LIABILITIES [Major debts - See instruction (If you have nothing to report, write "none NAME OF CREDITOR ADDRESS OF CREDITOR PART F - INTERESTS IN SPECIFIED BUSINESSI (If you have nothing to report, write "none" sitions in certain types of bu usinesses - See instructions] NAME OF BUSINESS ENTITY BUSINESS S ENTITY # 1 BUSINESS ENTITY # 2 ADDRESS OF BUSINESS ENTITY PRINCIPAL BUSINESS ACTIVITY POSITION HELD WITH ENTITY I OWN MORE THAN A 5% INTEREST IN THE BUSINESS NATURE OF MY OWNERSHIP INTEREST IF ANY OF PARTS A THROUGH F ARE E CONTINUED ON N A SEPARATE SHE ET, PLEASE CHECK HERE SIGNATURE OF FILE Signature: R: CPA or ATTORNEY SIGNATURE ONLY If a certified public accountant licensed under Chapter 473, or attorney in good standing with the Florida Bar prepared this form for you, he or she must complete the following statement: Date Signed: I,
+PART D - INTANGIBLE PERSONAL PROPERTY (If you have nothing to report, write "none" cates of deposit, etc See instructions] TYPE OF INTANGIBLE BUSINESS ENTITY TO WHICH THE PROPERTY RELATES PART E - LIABILITIES [Major debts - See instructions (If you have nothing to report, write "none" NAME OF CREDITOR ADDRESS OF CREDITOR PART F - INTERESTS IN SPECIFIED BUSINESSE (If you have nothing to report, write "none" itions in certain types of bu usinesses - See instructions] NAME OF BUSINESS ENTITY BUSINESS ENTITY # 1 BUSINESS ENTITY # 2 ADDRESS OF BUSINESS ENTITY PRINCIPAL BUSINESS ACTIVITY POSITION HELD WITH ENTITY I OWN MORE THAN A 5% INTEREST IN THE BUSINESS NATURE OF MY OWNERSHIP INTEREST IF ANY OF PARTS A THROUGH F ARE I A SEPARATE SHEE ET, PLEASE CHECK HERE SIGNATURE OF FILE R: CPA or ATTC RNEY SIGNATURE ONLY Signature: If a certified public accountant licensed under Chapter 473, or attorney in good standing with the Florida Bar prepared this form for you, he or she must complete the following statement: I,, prepared the CE Form 1 in accordance with Section 112.3145, Florida Date Signed: the CE Form 1 in accordance with Section 112.3145, Florida Statutes, and the instructions to the form.
+Upon my reasonable knowledge and belief, the disclosure herein is true and correct.
+CPA/Attorney Signature Date Signed TH INC INSTR LICTIONS WHAT TO FILE:WHAfter completing all parts of this form on pages 1 and 2, including signing and dating it, send back only pages 1 and 2 for filing (you need not return any of the instruction pages).Electronic residential form on Flore ctions of the county in vide.
+(If you do not p with the Supervisor of which you permanently permanently reside in pervisor of the county NOTE: If you are leaving office or employment during the first half of 2016, you may not have filed Form 1 for 2015.
+In that case, this is not the last form you will file.
+Form 1F covers

-WHAT TO FILE:

-After completing all parts of this form on pages 1 and 2, including signing and dating it, send back only pages 1 and 2 for filing (you need not return any of the instruction pages).
-Facsimiles will not be accepted.